Slavery in Cuba: Conditions of enslavement

-Enslaved people who worked on sugar plantations and in sugar mills were often subject to the harshest of conditions.
-The field work was rigorous manual labor which they had to begin at an early age.
-The work days lasted close to 20 hours during harvest and processing, including cultivating and cutting the crops, hauling wagons, and processing sugarcane with dangerous machinery.
+Enslaved people on sugar plantations and in sugar mills were often subject to the harshest conditions.
+Field work was rigorous manual labor that began at an early age.
+Work days lasted close to 20 hours during harvest and processing, including cultivating and cutting the crops, hauling wagons, and processing sugarcane with dangerous machinery.
 Enslaved people were forced to reside in barracoons, where they were crammed in and locked in by a padlock at night, getting about three to four hours of sleep.
 The conditions of the barracoons were highly unsanitary and extremely hot.
 Typically there was no ventilation; the only window was a small barred hole in the wall.

 Enslaved people who misbehaved, underproduced, or disobeyed their masters were often placed in stocks in boiler houses, where they were abandoned for anywhere from a few days to as much as two to three months at a time.
 The wooden stocks were built in both standing and prostrate varieties, and women were subjected to this and other forms of torture even when pregnant.
 When subjected to whippings, pregnant women had to lay "face down over a scooped-out piece of round [earth] to protect their bellies."
 Some masters reportedly whipped pregnant women in the belly, often causing miscarriages.
 Enslaved Cubans developed herbal remedies to treat torture wounds where possible, applying “compresses of tobacco leaves, urine and salt" to lashing wounds in particular.